Objectives of the call

 The amount of aid is determined according to the requirements and scope of the project and the estimated budget.
 It may not exceed EUR 10,000 per project.

 The financial aid allocated to the selected projects should be considered as ad hoc support, allotted to specific projects of a specific duration.
 (Co-)financed projects must be new projects, in the sense that they do not fit into a plan already defined and financed previously.
 Under no circumstances may the financial support received by Fondation Sommer be used to finance general or operating expenses.
-It must be directly related to activities carried out within the framework of the selected project.
+It must be directly related to pedagogic activities carried out within the framework of the selected project.
+Expenditure generated prior to the submission of the application and prior to the official granting of support by the Foundation is not eligible for funding (principle of non-retroactivity).
 Fondation Sommer will verify the use of the amount received by requesting a financial statement, with accounting documents, at the end of the project.

 Any financial support granted will be validated by the subsequent signature of a specific agreement between the main project leader and Fondation Sommer, specifying the obligations and rights of each party.